 Though the weight of the electric guitar is arguably the least impactful tone factor compared to others mentioned above, every little detail can make a difference.

-When deciding a guitar, it’s important to find one that sounds good and feels comfortable to play for you.
+When deciding on a guitar, it’s important to find one that sounds good and feels comfortable to play for you.
 The guitar weight is definitely something you should consider, as it affects the entire guitar playing experience.

 Lightweight Electric Guitars